danpeirce/photogate-box-ssd1306term/README.md

 The photogate box contains two interconnected circuits.
 The display terminal circuit is shown here.
 Text and control characters is sent from the timer circuit to the terminal circuit by the USART at 115200 bps.
-A list of control caracers recognized is given at the link:
+A list of control characters recognized is given at the link:

 * [https://danpeirce.github.io/2018/oled-v1.2/oled-v1.2.html#command-codes-to-control-the-display-terminal](https://danpeirce.github.io/2018/oled-v1.2/oled-v1.2.html#command-codes-to-control-the-display-terminal)